On solving basic equations over the semiring of functional digraphs: Solving basic equations on permutations

 Since $\hat X$ is a solution it must be either $q=\lcm(p_k,t_i)$ or $s_i=0$.
 Hence, from $p_kt_i=\gcd(p_k,t_i)\lcm(p_k,t_i)$ and the previous consideration, we get $\gcd(p_k,t_i)=p_kt_i/q$.
 If we replace this last quantity in Equation~\eqref{eq:gran-casino} we get

 which holds iff

 that is to say iff

-We deduce that if Equation~\eqref{eq:gran-casino-quasi-fine} has solutions then $\sum_{k=1}^rm_kp_k$ divides $np$. \end{proof} Let us make some remarks concerning the proof of the previous results.
+We deduce that if Equation~\eqref{eq:gran-casino-quasi-fine} has solutions then $\sum_{k=1}^rm_kp_k$ divides $nq$. \end{proof} Let us make some remarks concerning the proof of the previous result.
 Assume that $H=\frac{nq}{\sum_{k=1}^rm_kp_k}$ is an integer.
 Then, the Diophantine equation

-has solutions iff $\gcd(t_1, \ldots, t_{|d(q)|})=q$ divides $H$, which is always true if $\sum_{k=1}^rm_kp_k$ divides $n$.
-With standard techniques (see for instance~\cite[Theorem 5.1, page 213]{niven1991}), one can recursively find the solutions in logarithmic time in $q$.
+has solutions iff $\gcd(t_1, \ldots, t_{|d(q)|})$ divides $H$, which is always true if $\sum_{k=1}^rm_kp_k$ divides $n$.
+With standard techniques (see for instance~\cite[Theorem 5.1, page 213]{niven1991}), one can recursively find the solutions in linear time in the size of $q$ in bits.
 We point out that it might happen that all the solutions are non admissible \ie every solution contains at least one $s_i<0$ for $i\in\set{1,\ldots,r}$.
-This issue can also be settled in logarithmic time in $q$ (see the considerations following Theorem 5.1 in~\cite[pages 213-214]{niven1991}).
-However, the big problem that we have is that we need to compute the divisors of $q$ and, as far as we know, the best algorithms for doing that have time complexity which is a polynomial in $q$ (see~\cite{BLP1993} for details).
+This issue can also be settled in linear time in the size of $q$ in bits (see the considerations following Theorem 5.1 in~\cite[pages 213-214]{niven1991}).
+However, the big problem that we have is that we need to compute the divisors of $q$ and, as far as we know, the best algorithms for computing them have worst-case time complexity which is sub-exponential in the size of $q$ (see~\cite{BLP1993} for details).

 In a similar manner as in Proposition~\ref{prop:sum-C_pi^mi-X=C^n_q}, one can derive another necessary condition for Equation~\eqref{eq:sum-C-mi-pi-X=C-n-q} as provided in the following proposition. \begin{proposition} Given $r+1$ positive integers $p_1, \ldots, p_r, q$ and $r+1$ integers $m_1, \ldots, m_r$ and $n$.
 If Equation \eqref{eq:sum-C-mi-pi-X=C-n-q} has solutions then $\gcd(m_1,\ldots,m_k)$ divides $n$. \end{proposition} \begin{proof} Denote $d(q)$ the set of divisors of $q$.
-From Equation~\eqref{eq:gran-casino} in the proof of Proposition~\ref{prop:sum-C_pi^mi-X=C^n_q}, it is easy to check that $\hat X=\sum_{i=1}^{|d(q)|}C_{t_i}^{s_i}$ is a solution if and only if
+From Equation~\eqref{eq:gran-casino} in the proof of Proposition~\ref{prop:sum-C_pi^mi-X=C^n_q}, it is easy to check that $\hat X=\sum_{i=1}^{|d(q)|}s_iC_{t_i}$ is a solution if and only if

 Now, set $S_k=\sum_{i=1}^{|d(q)|}s_i\gcd(p_k,t_i)$ we have